 "Colour Temperature" relates to the colour shade of the light.
 Where warm white usually indicates a yellow tint, and cool white more of a blue hue.
 This temperature is measured in "K" for Kelvin.
 Here is a handy chart so you can understand how the K of a bulb is measured:

 NO!
 These measurements are very specific and should be done by a professional fitter.
 There are many aspects of radiators and radiator fitting that are difficult to guage.
 We suggest having your fitter professionally measure before placing any order, and ensure you have received your product before scheduling any work.
 In some cases we cannot guarantee lead times or delivery times, so we can't give you an exact date or time of delivery.
 Once an order is placed, we do our best to provide all this information to you, but we cannot guarantee delivery times due to the nature of the product.

 We're just starting to get our FAQ together, so if you have a questions that you think everyone will benefit from why not drop us a line.
-You can email our Web Manager directly here: email@example.com and ask your questions.
+You can email our Customer Service team directly here: firstname.lastname@example.org and ask your questions.
 We'll try to answer you as quickly as possible, and look at adding the question to this list to benefit everyone.

 1. How does the website work?